This research into the history of democratic Architecture focuses on the morphology of national parliaments in the western tradition.

-The ideas of contemporary democratic canon are based around the concept that free wo/men elect representatives that then meet in assemblies and make decisions for the good of the people.
+The ideas of contemporary democratic ideals are based around the concept that free wo/men elect representatives that then meet in assemblies and make decisions for the good of the people.
+These meetings would take place in a democratic space with its own architecture.
 There are exceptions to this where direct democracy side steps representation, the best modern examples for this are the Swiss cantons of Appenzell Innerrhoden and Glarus, or the Power of Referendums in some of the United States of America.
 The following research focuses on the formal approaches to representative democracy, direct democracy and its spatial ideals would be a subject of another study.

 In the modern emergence of liberal democracy, there needs to be a debate of whether the Greco-Roman Senate archetypes are an apt guide to contemporary assemblies.